quanty-bandit/qb.Datas/README.md

 # qb.Datas
-Compnents for datas management with scriptable objects
+Components for datas management with scriptable objects